How much healthcare will our population need in five, ten, 20 years’ time?

 Local population ‘shape’

-The tool shows how aging and other demographic changes affect future need for different types of hospital services.
+The tool shows how aging and other demographic changes affect future need for different types of hospital care.
 Crucially, it is locally specific.
 The tool recognises the radically different demographic starting points of, for example, coastal towns and large cities.

 By showing how populations are composed—and how they are expected to change—population pyramids bring local differences to life.
 Contrast the Christmas tree-shape of the Barking and Dagenham population with the rectangular-shape of Worcestershire.